tliron/turandot/README.md

 [Shahnameh epic](https://en.wikipedia.org/wiki/Shahnameh).

 There is some disagreement over whether the final "t" should be pronounced or not, as it likely wasn't pronounced by Puccini himself.
-All you should know that if you pronounce it incorrectly this software will not work well for you.
+All you should know is that if you pronounce it incorrectly this software will not work well for you.